Arkansas Irrigation Yield Contest: "Most Crop per Drop"

 Rules and Entry

-Producers may participate in the contest by identifying and irrigating a 30 acre field where water use using a propeller meter or other meter approved by the UADA contest staff is used to measure water use in the irrigated field.
+You may participate in the contest by identifying and irrigating a 30 acre field where water use using a propeller meter or other meter approved by the UADA contest staff is used to measure water use in the irrigated field.
 Yield is measured by harvesting 3 acres in a skip pattern.
 Harvest must be completed top to bottom of the field.
 See rules below.

 Entrants should read the contest rules carefully as the contest is similar to a yield contest but requires water use to be measured in addition to yield.